-- 7. A friend of the Court is expected to advance arguments that are intended to assist the Court in its consideration of the main arguments by the main parties.
+- 12. The Constitutional Court in ISS v Basson held that that "judgment must be regarded as a general instruction on how to prepare an application for admission as an amicus."
+(At para 11.) - 13.
+A friend of the Court is expected to advance arguments that are intended to assist the Court in its consideration of the main arguments by the main parties.
 Consent of the parties is first sought by a party wishing to act as a friend of the Court but ultimately it is the Court exercising its discretion that must decide whether a party is worthy the crown of a friend of the Court.
 Consent of the parties does not bind the Court and therefore Courts must decide the issue without the consent of the parties.
-The Constitutional Court has held that the "footing on which the amicus is heard is that the person will submissions on law or relevant facts which will assist the Court in a way in which the Court would otherwise not have been assisted". - 8.
+The Constitutional Court has held that the "footing on which the amicus is heard is that the person will make submissions on law or relevant facts which will assist the Court in a way in which the Court would otherwise not have been assisted". - 14.
 The Constitutional Court further states that "in its exercise of its discretion whether or not to admit a person as an amicus this Court will have regard to the principles that govern the admission of an amicus".
+These principles are:

+Ja5

+MB

-These principles are: - 8.1.
-Whether the submissions sought to be advanced are relevant to the issues before the Court; - 8.2.
-Whether the submissions will be useful to the court; and - 8.3.
-Whether the submissions are different from those of the main parties to the case. - Friends of the Court may not raise new contentions and should not repeat any matters covered by the main parties.
+- 14.1.
+Whether the submissions sought to be advanced are relevant to the issues before the Court; - 14.2.
+Whether the submissions will be useful to the court; and - 14.3.
+Whether the submissions are different from those of the main parties to the case. - 15.
+Friends of the Court may not raise new contentions and should not repeat any matters covered by the main parties.
 It is the duty of the Court to ensure that these principles are satisfied before a person can be admitted as an amicus.
-Where these princes are not satisfied, a person cannot be admitted as an amicus.

-1 National Treasury and Others v Opposition to Urban tolling Alliance and Others 2012 (6) SA 223 (CC); Hoffman v South African Airways [2000] ZACC 17; 2001 (1) SA 1 (CC); Re: Certain Amicus Curiae Applications; Minister of Health and Others v Treatment Action Campaign and Others (CCT8/02) [2002] ZACC 13 (5 July 2002)

-10. An application for admission as amicus curiae must set out the submissions to be advanced, their relevance to the proceedings, the reasons for believing that the submissions would be useful to the Court and how these submissions differ to those made by the main parties.
+Where these princes are not satisfied, a person cannot be admitted as an amicus. - 16.
+An application for admission as amicus curiae must set out the submissions to be advanced, their relevance to the proceedings, the reasons for believing that the submissions would be useful to the Court and how these submissions differ to those made by the main parties. - Applicants for admission as amicus curiae contend that they have an illuminating contribution to make in this application in their own and the public interest that will enhance the understanding of the constitutional right it contends is threatened by a private (or public) prosecution.
+The unique contribution claimed by Applicants in the matter involving Ms Maughan is allegedly aimed at preventing the risks of our courts being "used as a tool by persons with power to stifle dissent and criticism."

-C: CONTRIBUTIONS THAT AMICUS SEEK TO MAKE

-- 11. Applicants for admission as amicus curiae contend that they have, in various degrees, illuminating contributions to make in the application of the main applicants to set aside my private prosecution. - 12.
-In the application by Ms Maughan, the applicant for admission as amicus curiae seeks to make submissions allegedly aimed at preventing the risks of our courts being "used as a tool by persons with power to stifle dissent and criticism."
 In its specific words, the present matter (presumably the private prosecution) is "a prime example of how the law, including our courts, can be rendered at risk of being used as a tool by persons with power to stifle dissent and criticism."
-It further contends that its specific interest and focus on the right of freedom of expression and the media, clothes it with special and unique attributes to "make clear any abuse of process intended to undermine the exercise of a fundamental right us wholly inimical to our constitutional framework and will not be countenanced." - 13.
-There are three submissions that the applicants for admission as amicus curiae seek permission to advance.
-The first is that the private prosecution constitutes an abuse of process and that it has been triggered to intimidate, distract from and silence public criticism of Mr Zuma.
-The contention is that the private prosecution has been activated against Ms Maughan as a journalist by Mr Zuma as part of a purposeful strategy to stop journalists from critical or investigative reporting.
-A vague attempt is made to rely on some authorities for the proposition that there is a growing trend of using litigation to victimise journalists and prevent them from their work.
-The applicants invoke the help of what is known in the US as Strategic Litigation Against Public Participation "SLAPP" defence.4
+It further contends that its specific interest and focus on the right of freedom of expression and the media, clothes it with special and unique attributes to "make clear any abuse of process intended to undermine the exercise of a fundamental right as wholly inimical to our constitutional framework and will not be countenanced."2

+NB JGZ

-2 Para 23 of the application for admission.
+1 Para 23 of the application for admission.